TwilightLogic/react-course-master/booklist/README.md

 ];
 ```

 2. Map `books` members into a new array o JSX nodes, and return it as `newNames`.
+(Remember: Array.prototype.map() is going to return a new array)

 ```js
 const names = ['John', 'Lucas', 'Harry'];